Empress Dowager Xiaohe

-Empress Dowager Xiaohe (孝和皇太后; 1582 – 1619), of the Wang clan, was a Ming dynasty consort of the Taichang Emperor and the biological mother of Tianqi Emperor.
+Empress Dowager Xiaohe (孝和皇太后; 1582 – 1619), of the Wang clan, was a Ming dynasty consort of the Taichang Emperor and the biological mother of the Tianqi Emperor.

 Biography

-Lady Wang became a concubine of Taichang Emperor when he was the crown prince.She was chosen to be a concubine of Taichang Emperor with the rank of Lady of Selected Service (Chinese: 選侍; Pinyin: xuǎn shì), a third rank Consort of the Crown Prince.
+Lady Wang became a concubine of the Taichang Emperor Zhu Changluo when he was the crown prince.
+She was chosen to be a concubine of Zhu Changluo with the rank of Lady of Selected Service (Chinese: 選侍; Pinyin: xuǎn shì), a third rank Consort of the Crown Prince.